 You know when you do something daft and then you are secretly pleased when he does something equally daft?
 Is that just me?
 Well, a couple of years ago, I lost my denim jacket somewhere when we were travelling around Albania, but we’ll talk about that later.

-I am going to replace both of these jackets by the magic of sewing.
-Here in part one I’m working on his jacket.
+I am going to replace both of these jackets with the magic of sewing.
+Here in part one, I’m working on his jacket.

-The replacement pattern looks much more like the original.
+The replacement pattern looks much more like the original jacket.
 I also chose fabric which was a closer match too.
-I used a khaki coloured cotton twill which I think is much more suitable for a mid weight jacket.
+I used a khaki coloured cotton twill which I think is much more suitable for a mid-weight jacket.
 We’re looking at view B here.